qutang/mhealth-storage-format/sensor-filename.md

 ### SensorType {#SensorType}

-1. Used to specify the type of sensor (or device, if multiple sensors are on the same device, such as phone, IMU device or smart watch), locally unique.
+1. Used to specify the type of sensor (or device, if multiple sensors are on the same device, such as phone, IMU device or smart watch).

+2. Locally unique.

-2. Camel Style, allowed characters: *alphabets* and *digits*.
+3. Camel Style, allowed characters: *alphabets* and *digits*.

-3. Required.
+4. Required.

 {% common %}